grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

         # CLI flag: -usage-tracker.partition-ring.multi.mirror-timeout
         [mirror_timeout: <duration> | default = 2s]

+  # The time after which series are considered idle and not active anymore.
+Must
+  # be greater than 0 and less than 1 hour.
+  # CLI flag: -usage-tracker.idle-timeout
+  [idle_timeout: <duration> | default = 0s]

 overrides_exporter:
   ring:
     # Enable the ring used by override-exporters to deduplicate exported limit